Sud-ana/opensource_physical_design/README.md

 # opensource_physical_design
 Experience with lab based physical design workshop from vsd

-# **Open source physical design Day-1**
-This is a repository to share learnings from the extensive and exhaustive workshop ogranized by VSD.

 # **Table of Contents**

-# Introdution to ASIC Designing

-# Introduction to receipes for ASIC Designing

-# Introduction to packaging , components and requirement for digital synthesis

-# Setup of Lab environment for exercise and sythesis

 # OpenSource Physical Design
   This repository contains all the information studied and created during the [Advanced Physical Design Using OpenLANE / SKY130](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) workshop.
 It is primarily foucused on a complete RTL2GDS flow using the open-soucre flow named OpenLANE.
 [PICORV32A](https://github.com/cliffordwolf/picorv32) RISC-V core design is used for the purpose.